kolargol/openvpn/README.md

 I am using Easy-RSA 3 to setup [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure), it's easy to manage (*see below*).
 [ECC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) keypairs use *prime256v1* curve, and RSA uses 2048 bit keys with SHA256 signatures.

-Mobile connections uses **DHE-RSA-AES256-SHA** TLS1.2 for control channel and **AES-256-CBC** for data encryption, also **HMAC** is used for packets authentication.
+Mobile connections uses **ECDHE-RSA-AES256-GCM-SHA384** TLS1.2 for control channel and **AES-256-GCM** for data encryption, also **HMAC** is used for packets authentication.

 Desktop connections use **ECDHE-ECDSA-AES256-GCM-SHA384** TLS1.2 for control channel and **AES-256-GCM** for data encryption, in additions openvpn is configured to use **tls-crypt** with symmetric key for packet encryption and authentication.

+For both control channels 256 bit EC (*curve prime256v1*) is used by default.

 There are other settings that ensure connection is safe, like EKU, CA hash verification and others, see config for details.

 Last thing on the list is **DNS** server that is setup with this playbook.
-It's **Bind9** with [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) resolver enabled.
+It's **Unbound** with [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) resolver enabled.
 This ensures that your queries do not leak to other providers and you always use legacy (*your own*) DNS server.
 I *do not use* Google DNS or other crap caching servers like OpenDNS (*who btw strip DNS records from DNSSEC signatures - which simply speaking can be seen as fraudulent itself...*).
 You can verify DNS leaks on site like: [https://www.dnsleaktest.com](https://www.dnsleaktest.com) and on [https://dnssec.vs.uni-due.de](https://dnssec.vs.uni-due.de) verify if DNSSEC resolver works as expected.

 ## IPv6 Support (DualStack)

 This playbook configures IPv6 as [Dual-Stack](https://en.wikipedia.org/wiki/IPv6#Transition_mechanisms) setup - this means, if server supports IPv6 then you will be able to use IPv6 on your localhost.
 Although I am using DualStack since long time, this one is not well tested on OpenBSD by me.
 If you find any problems please report them in [Issues](https://github.com/kolargol/openvpn/issues) section.

-Exoscale will support IPv6 at the end of 2017, but you can use IPv6 and this playbook also on: [Vultr](https://www.vultr.com/?ref=7207673) (*tested*), [Azure](https://azure.microsoft.com/en-us/), [AWS](https://aws.amazon.com) or any other cloud where OpenBSD 6.1 is.
+Exoscale will support IPv6 at the beginning of 2018, but you can use IPv6 and this playbook also on: [Vultr](https://www.vultr.com/?ref=7207673) (*tested*), [Azure](https://azure.microsoft.com/en-us/), [AWS](https://aws.amazon.com) or any other cloud where OpenBSD 6.2 is.

 ## My choose of cloud provider, apps and why